-Tokyu Hands is the only high street store in Japan where you can buy homebrewing supplies.
+Tokyu Hands (Shinjuku branch) is the only high street store in Japan where you can buy homebrewing supplies.
 While it’s more expensive than the online stores below, it’s a great place for an emergency supply of yeast or bottle tops – and the fact that the company is selling homebrewing equipment on the high street gives credibility to the homebrew movement.
 It’s difficult to argue that homebrewing is a big bad illegal thing when a major high street chain is selling malt, hops, and beer making kits.

 Tokyu Hands sell a basic starter kit which includes a fermentation bucket, spray sanitiser, hydrometer, bottle lids, bottle capper, temperature gauge, and a tin of Black Rock Lager beer malt.
 While it’s OK – there are a couple of problems with this kit.
 Firstly, it doesn’t include a bottle filler or no-rinse sanitiser for cleaning bottles, nor does the bucket have a visible airlock (CO2 escapes through the seal of the lid on the bucket – not a problem but it’s nice to see a bubbling airlock).
 Secondly, it comes with Black Rock Lager kit, which is pretty awful (most lagers are since they are supplied with ale yeast rather than lager yeast).

 The method used for making “kit” beers is detailed by Black Rock here.